ClaraGaya/Icaria-Sailing-Barcelona/README.md

 ### Prerequisites
 You'll need to set up a localhost on your computer to be able to run this project, I used php to be able to include common files instead of repeating everythime.
+Alternatively you can visit the site at http://icariasailingbarcelona.com/

 ## Built With
 - Adobe Illustrator/Photoshop